zaxor0/zwerchhau/README.md

 ### Engagement Posture
 In the thick of combat, the blows may turn to a grapple.
 Prior to attack players may choose their default posture, to engage in grapple or to disengage.

-If their default posture is to disengage, they gain a +1 to win a grapple challenge but do not enter the grapple.
+If their default posture is to disengage, they gain a +1 on grappling DEX checks, but do not enter the grapple if they win.

 ### Combat Actions
 Players decide which type of attack based on the following: